Eyesore123/Snake-game-JS-only/README.md

 ## Planned improvements in the order of importance

 * Better stylings for buttons!
-* A higher framerate by reorganizing game logic
 * Leaderboard (only for normal mode)

 ## Known issues